 Mosaic is the art of creating images with an assemblage of small pieces of colored glass, stone, or other materials.
-The earliest known examples of mosaics made of different materials were found at a temple building in Ubaid, Mesopotamia, and are dated to the second half of 3nd millennium BC.
+The earliest known examples of mosaics made of different materials were found at a temple building in Ubaid, Mesopotamia, and are dated to the second half of 3nd millennium BCE.
 They consist of pieces of colored stones, shells and ivory.
-Excavations at Susa and Choqa Zanbil show evidence of the first glazed tiles, dating from around 1500 BC.
+Excavations at Susa and Choqa Zanbil show evidence of the first glazed tiles, dating from around 1500 BCE.

-Mosaics of the 4th century BC are found in the Macedonian palace-city of Aegae and they enriched the floors of Hellenistic villas, and Roman dwellings from Britain to Dura-Europos.
+Mosaics of the 4th century BCE are found in the Macedonian palace-city of Aegae and they enriched the floors of Hellenistic villas, and Roman dwellings from Britain to Dura-Europos.
 Splendid mosaic floors are found in Roman villas across north Africa, in places such as Carthage, and can still be seen in the extensive collection in Bardo Museum in Tunis, Tunisia.

 The most famous mosaics of the Roman world were created in Africa and in Syria, the two richest provinces of the Roman Empire.
-Many Roman mosaics are found in Tunisian museums, most of which date from the second to the seventh century AD.
+Many Roman mosaics are found in Tunisian museums, most of which date from the second to the seventh century CE.

-In oriental mosaics, most famous is the Zeugma mosaic, found in the Belkis museum in modern-day Turkey.
+In Oriental mosaics, most famous is the Zeugma mosaic, found in the Belkis museum in modern-day Turkey.

 Donate and help us!

 We're a non-profit organisation and we need your help!
-This website costs money and research material isn't cheap either.
-We are supported only by our donors.
+This website costs money and we have to buy quality research material to produce great content.
+Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!